Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 }"
 ```

-Attach the policy to allow us to use Session manager:
+Attach the policy to allow use of Session manager:
 ```
 aws iam put-role-policy \
   --policy-name SSMAccessPolicy \